ProtoSchool/hong-kong/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# ProtoSchool Hong Kong Code of Conduct

 ## Our Pledge